compassion-global-experience/compassion-design-system/packages/components/react-web/CONTRIBUTING.md

 To launch Storybook, make sure you’re in the `/packages/components/react-web` directory and run the command `yarn storybook`.
 After the project is built, Storybook will launch in your default browser.
-New components or modfications will be displayed in real time! 🎉
+New components or modifications will be displayed in real time! 🎉

 The configurations outlined in each component’s .stories.js file can be seen in